 This can still be done if you’re sending files back and forth via email.

-Most modern solutions — especially those offering real-time editing — rely on internal versioning mechanisms to help you stay on top of every document change.
+Today’s best contract management software — especially those products that offer real-time editing — relies on internal versioning mechanisms to help you stay on top of every document change.

 Automatically tracking changes ensures that collaborators can quickly identify opportunities that require conversations and work to resolve them, thus saving time in the contracting process.

-To ensure that you’re redlining efficiently, consider the following tips for how best to redline your document:
+To ensure that you’re redlining efficiently, consider the following tips for how to redline your document in the most efficient manner:

 1. Get everyone on the same page